itu-itis/git-fundamentals-draft-itu-itis21-asilturk20/README.md

-# :wave: The Basics of GitHub Mehmed Oğuzhan Asiltürk 150200065
+# :wave: The Basics of GitHub [MODIFIED BY MEHMED OĞUZHAN ASİLTÜRK, 150200065]

 ## 🤓 Course overview and learning outcomes